Christmas Simmer Pots

 This post may contain affiliate links.
 Please read our disclosure policy.

-I taught cooking camps over Thanksgiving break, and by far, the most popular activity we did (well, okay, maybe the most popular activity was making hot cocoa cookies) was to make simmer pots to take home.
-We called them Thanksgiving simmer pots, but you can easily mix it up depending on the season and call them winter simmer pots, Christmas simmer pots, or holiday simmer pots.
-The free printable labels I made will allow you to customize the text as long as you create a free Canva account (more on that below).
+I teach cooking camps for kids over Thanksgiving break, and by far, the most popular activity is always to make Christmas simmer pots.
+Okay maybe the most popular activity was making hot cocoa cookies, but it’s hard to compete with cookies.
+Simmer pots are the second most popular.
+We actually called them Thanksgiving simmer pots, but you can easily mix it up depending on the season and call them winter simmer pots, Christmas simmer pots, or holiday simmer pots.
+The free printable labels I made will allow you to customize the text (more on that below).

 If you’ve never made or used a simmer pot before, get ready to be charmed.
 It smells like apple cider simmering on the stovetop and can make your house smell delicious for hours.